 - Ollama: Hosts the Llama 3.2 model locally.

-- Python 3.11+: Required for async/await patterns (critical for performance)
+- Python 3.11+: Required for async/await patterns (critical for performance).

-- SearchAPI: Free tier supports 100 requests/day.
+- SerpApi: Free tier supports 250 searches/month.
 (Link)

 # Define our search tool